-International Applicants: Please include your degree certificate within the same file if you have received your degree.
-Uploaded document must include both the original language transcript and certified English translation.
-English transcripts are required and must be a complete, exact and literal translation of the original transcripts.
-English translations must be provided by the school or an official agency.
+International Applicants: If you have received your degree, please include your degree certificate within the same file.
+Your uploaded document must include your transcript both in its original language and as a certified English translation.
+The certified English translation is required.
+It must be a complete, exact, and literal translation of the original transcript.
+Your university or an official agency must translate the transcript.

-All applications require a non-refundable application fee of $105 for domestic applicants and $125 for international applicants.
-No application will be processed until the application fee has been received.
-This fee can be paid by credit card or with a check/money order using the Check/Money Order Submission Form found on the last page of the application.
+All UCSB applications require a non-refundable application fee of $105 for domestic applicants and $125 for international applicants.
+Your application will not be processed until the UCSB Graduate Division has received payment of your application fee.
+You may pay the fee by credit card or check/money order using the Check/Money Order Submission Form found on the last page of the application.

 Document Upload Specifications and Requirements

-UC Santa Barbara accepts PDF and Microsoft Word (.doc and .docx) documents for upload in the online application.
+UCSB accepts PDF and Microsoft Word (.doc and .docx) documents for upload in the online application.
 The maximum file size allowed is 4 MB per document.
-You may view and replace documents you have uploaded.
-Once you click the "Lock" button, you will not be able to replace what you have uploaded.
-Please preview each document carefully to ensure you have uploaded the correct documents.
-Graduate Division and departmental staff will not be able to replace documents for you once you have locked a document.
+You may view and replace any documents you have uploaded until you click on the "Lock" button.
+Once you do so, you won't be able to replace what you have uploaded.
+So please preview each document carefully to ensure that you have uploaded the correct documents.
+We won't be able to replace documents for you once you have locked them.